Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Universal Samples

-We can similarly consider for sampling probabilities $\boldsymbol{q}$ the {\em universal estimation overhead} which is the overhead needed for estimating all (full) monotone $f$-statistics.
-As discussed in Section~\ref{sec:preliminaries}, the estimation is a weaker requirement than emulation (only applies to the full statistics) and hence for any particular $\boldsymbol{q}$ the estimation overhead can be lower than the emulation overhead.
+We can similarly consider, for given sampling probabilities $\boldsymbol{q}$, the {\em universal estimation overhead}, which is the overhead needed for estimating full $f$-statistics for all $f \in M$.
+As discussed in Section~\ref{sec:preliminaries}, estimation of the full $f$-statistics is a weaker requirement than emulation.
+Hence, for any particular $\boldsymbol{q}$ the estimation overhead can be lower than the emulation overhead.
 The estimation overhead, however, is still at least $H_n$. \begin{lemma} The universal estimation overhead for estimating all monotone $f$-statistics for $\boldsymbol{q}$ is